William Bingham

-William Bingham (March 8, 1752 – February 7, 1804) was an American statesman from Philadelphia.
-He was a delegate for Pennsylvania to the Continental Congress from 1786 to 1788 and served in the United States Senate from 1795 to 1801.
-Bingham was one of the wealthiest men in the United States during his lifetime, and was considered to be the richest person in the U.S. in 1780.
+William Bingham (March 8, 1752 – February 7, 1804) was an American statesman and wealthy merchant from Philadelphia.
+He represented Pennsylvania as a delegate to the Continental Congress from 1786 to 1788 and later served as a United States senator from 1795 to 1801.

+Bingham was among the wealthiest Americans of his era, with some accounts describing him as the richest person in the United States around 1780.

 Early life

 William Bingham was born on March 8, 1752, in Philadelphia.
 He graduated from the College of Philadelphia (now the University of Pennsylvania) in 1768.

 Philadelphia Society

 Bingham first travelled to Europe in 1773 and, upon, returning to America joined the Philadelphia Society.
 Sent by the Committee of Secret Correspondence to Martinico (today's Martinique), to reside ostensibly as a merchant and to establish communications through that colony with Silas Deane, the committee's agent in France.
 He departed America aboard the frigate Reprisal on July 3, 1776.
 During his voyages, he established links with French merchants at Martinique, captured several British ships, and returned in 1777 to America with several full loads of munitions, guns, and other vital goods necessary for the fighting of a war.